 They serve the same purpose.

-In business, they also go by the names of "term sheets", "memorandum of understanding", "letters of understanding", "heads of agreement", "heads of terms agreement", "letters of interest" and "term sheets".
+In business, they also go by the names of "term sheets", "memorandum of understanding", "letters of understanding", "heads of agreement", "heads of terms agreement" and "letters of interest".

 In the construction industry, heads of terms are often wrapped up and packaged as letters of intent or “LOIs” for short.
 Different terminology with the same meaning.

-That document will be the legally binding contract when it's signed by both parties.
+- The final document will be the legally binding contract, when it's signed by both parties.

 What are Heads of Terms?